frontenddogma/web-development-glossary/manuscript/g.md

 : → Graphical User Interface

 gzip
 : A file format and software application used for file compression and decompression.
-The program was created by Jean-loup Gailly and Mark Adler as a free software replacement for the compress program used in early Unix systems, and intended for use by GNU (the "g" is from "GNU").
+The program was created by Jean-loup Gailly and Mark Adler as a free software replacement for the compress program used in early Unix systems, and intended for use by GNU (the “g” is from “GNU”).
 Version 0.1 was released in October 1992, and version 1.0 in February 1993. gzip is based on the DEFLATE algorithm.&nbsp;[†](#w-gzip) ℹ︎&nbsp;[gnu.org/software/gzip](https://www.gnu.org/software/gzip/)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary/blob/master/manuscript/g.md) and become a glossary&nbsp;contributor!